elin-y/thinkpad-t460-ubuntu-16.04/problems.md

 # Problems
-- closing lid on battery freezes the system
 - plugging second monitor on HDMI freezes the system
 - screen flickering on battery
 - Fingerprint reader no working solution